Laxus8525/Python_VaR_Calculation/README.md

 The purpose of this code is to calculate the 1-day 95% parametric/Monte Carlo/historical VaR for the portfolio.

 Step1: calculate relative change for stock price and abosulte chnage for Libor and Sofr.

-Step2: calculate the mean and standard deviation of the change
+Step2: calculate the mean and standard deviation of the change to standardize the data

-Step3: standardize the data and generate correlation matrix
+Step3:  generate correlation matrix and decomposed the correlation matrix by chloesky decomposition

-Step4:
+Step4: calculate linear weights

+Parametric VaR:
+Calculate the mean and standard deviation of portfolio by combining standardized data with linear weights.
+And calculate VaR = mean + std * standard norm cdf (